 Before arriving, we had asked about a grill to use for meals.
 The cabin didn’t have one but they were super accommodating and brought a grill over for us before we got there.

 Our trailer was centrally located among the members’ permanent RV and cabin sites, which number around 50.
 On Saturday we saw people tending to their plants, flowers and landscaping.
 The grounds themselves looked well cared for with trimmed lawns and flowers planted here and there.

-The whole place feels more like a private gated community than a resort.
+The whole place feels more like a private gated nudist community than a resort.
 This isn’t necessarily a bad thing though.
 It’s a very cute place, and everyone is friendly so you won’t feel left out.
 There are weekend parties and events like at any other club.
 The members are mostly older, the youngest maybe in their 40’s.
-Kids and families are welcome, but there weren’t any kids when we were there.
+Nudist families and kids are welcome, but there weren’t any kids when we were there.